casper-network/docs/source/docs/casper/glossary/S.md

 ## Session code {#session-code}

-The _session code_ is a field contained in a deployment directive.
-The _session code_ contains the code the user wishes to execute against the blockchain.
-When the session code executes, it performs a transaction.
+_Session code_ is Wasm executed in the context of an account through sending a [Deploy](/glossary/D/#deploy).
+The _session code_ contains code the user wishes to execute against the blockchain.
+When the session code executes, it performs changes to global state.

 ## Slashing {#slashing}